brashrebel/show-content-only/readme.txt

 Enables you to show only a post or page's content, without sidebars, footers, and other content.

 There are many different reasons for wanting to show just the content, but there's never been such an easy way to do it.
-This plugin adds a box in the post and page editor that provides you with four links:
+This plugin adds a box in the post and page editor that provides you with five links:

 * Content Only
 * Content Only + Styles